cyfdecyf/cow/implementation.md

 After supporting `CONNECT`, I realized that I can use a separate goroutine to read HTTP response from the server and pass it directly back to the client.
 This approach doesn't need to parse response to know when the response ends and then starts to process another request.

+**Update: not parsing HTTP response do have some problems.** Refer to section "But response parsing is necessary".

 This approach has several implications needs to be considered:

 - The proxy doesn't know whether the web server closes the connection by setting the header "Connection: close"